AMReX-Codes/amrex/Docs/sphinx_documentation/source/TimeIntegration_Chapter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The user can customize which integration method they wish to use with a set of runtime paramters that allow choosing between a simple Forward Euler method or a generic explicit Runge-Kutta method.
+The user can customize which integration method they wish to use with a set of runtime parameters that allow choosing between a simple Forward Euler method or a generic explicit Runge-Kutta method.
 If Runge-Kutta is selected, then the user can choose which of a set of predefined Butcher Tables to use, or can choose to use a custom table and supply it manually.
 The options are detailed as follows: